maksimryndin/distributed-book/src/preface.md

 To be honest, I don't have vast practical experience of building distributed systems except the most popular one among web developers (hint: client-server).
 But a usual requirement to acquire this practical experience is some non-basic knowledge of the topic.
 So this is a classical "chicken-egg" problem: to work on a distributed software product you are usually required to have some related projects in your portfolio.
 So writing this book is a way to close these gaps.

-Anyway I assume that readers have some practical experience developing web projects and already have some basic notion about vertical and horizontal scaling, containerization, data races, classical algorithms.
+Anyway I assume that readers have developed web projects and already have some experience in vertical and horizontal scaling, containerization, data races, classical algorithms and data structures.
 I will try at my best to introduce all used vocabulary.

 I also do not devote any decent time for single machine patterns, as I believe you have enough working practice with them.